 Fungal and Anthracnose Treatments

 Fortunately, anthracnose doesn’t have to mean the end of a garden or landscape.
 With proper plant health care, anthracnose can be managed and even prevented.
-Many fungicides are available to help combat anthracnose and other fungal diseases, while improved sanitation practices such as removing infected plants or pruning away affected areas can also go a long way in controlling the disease.
+Improved sanitation practices such as removing infected plants can also go a long way in controlling the disease.
 Additionally, environmental practices such as planting anthracnose-resistant varieties may help prevent infection.

 When to Treat for Anthracnose